 My family loves traditional pork barbecue served over mashed potatoes.
 I swapped the pork for chicken in honor of the delicious chicken barbecue my childhood church used to serve at its annual fundraiser.
 I also love cornbread and think that this yummy chicken is even better when served with a slice.—Angela Spengler, Clovis, New Mexico

-The ingredient list seems long for my saucy pork, but most of them are common things you'll already have in your kitchen.
-Plus, one the sauce is mixed up, the slow cooker does the rest and you can focus on other things.
-I think the liquid smoke is what gives the barbecue its authentic taste! —Rebecca Horvath, Johnson City, Tennessee
+The ingredient list may seem long for my saucy pork, but most of these items are common things you’ll already have in your kitchen.
+Plus, once the sauce is mixed up, the slow cooker does the rest and you can focus on other things.
+I think the liquid smoke is what gives the barbecue its authentic taste!